freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1340.1

 Run the script and go to the rent menu again.
-Enter a phone number and customer name so you can see if a new rental gets added.
+Enter `1` for the bike you want to rent, and `555-5555` for the phone number again.
+You should have a customer for that number now, so it won't ask for a name.

 #### HINTS